apache/incubator-kie-kogito-examples/kogito-quarkus-examples/rules-legacy-scesim-quarkus-example/README.md

 ## Description

-A simple rule service to validate `Hello` fact.
+A simple rule service to validate `Hello` fact and testing it using Scenario Simulation.

 An injectable KieRuntimeBuilder is generated, so you can create Drools v7 KieBase and KieSession out of it.